iFrostizz/rustrover-playground/README.md

 Just create a new scratch file via `File > New > Scratch File > Rust` and follow the rust-script format defined in the RFC.

-First of all, you will need to add the shebang line `#!/usr/bin/env cargo`.
+First of all, you will need to add the shebang line `#!/usr/bin/env -S cargo +nightly -Zscript`.
 This will make a new "run" button pop.

 ![run_button](./assets/run_button.png)